felixbons/PowerPlatform/PowerApps/beginner/7 - Use Vertical Gallery.md

 * 4 .- Visible, Position and Size

+This option is similar in each component where you can configure component potision, size and visibility.

 * 5 .- Color and Border

 * 6 .- Wrap Content, Template Size and Template Padding